nesk/akkurate/documentation/topics/ktor-validation-tutorial.md

 }
 ```

-Notice how we execute our `validationBook` function with the provided book, then we map the result to Ktor's result.
+Notice how we execute our `validateBook` function with the provided book, then we map the result to Ktor's result.

-We also have to call our `configureValidation` function on application start, open the <path>Application.kt</path> file:
+We also have to call our `configureValidation` function on application start, this is done in the <path>
+Application.kt</path> file:

 ```kotlin
 fun Application.module() {